adparlor/conduit/README.md

 $ npm install --unsafe-perm
 ```

-While developing for the frontend, in order to watch for any changes to templates and sass files, run
+While developing for the frontend, in order to watch for any changes to templates and sass files, in the /www directory, run

 ```sh
 $ gulp